Using Linux Trace Toolkit ng (LTTng) to Create Realtime ArduPilot Traces¶

 Tracing is a technique used to record the real-time behaviour of a software in memory and analyze the execution of the code off-line.
 It can be very useful to understand the interaction between threads, processes, the duration of certain events and the sequencing of some operations.

 LTTng is a Linux tool that can be used to trace either a userspace application, or the Linux kernel itself.
 It produces trace files that can be analyzed later, mostly off-board.
 Lttng’s implementation in APM uses userspace tracing but you can at the same time monitor what’s going on inside the kernel, provided the kernel has tracepoints enabled (in its config).

 Monitoring APM with LTTng¶

-You can’t build statically with LTTng enabled because is calls dlopen.
-On the bebop, I had to build the whole system with armhf toolchain, which is not the one used by default
+You can’t build statically with LTTng enabled because it calls dlopen.
+On bebop I had to build the whole system with armhf toolchain, which is not the one used by default.

 Putting trace events inside the code¶

 In order to trace ArduPilot, you call the following performance utility methods: